A number of you have expressed interest in what to do if you have a windowless room.

 Or, another possibility is if we need to divide a room and the part we are dividing would make for a windowless room.

 And, sometimes, apartments and townhouses lack windows in certain areas.

 So what are the options if you have a windowless room?

 You have to check this out.
 You must.
 Right now.

 It’s okay.
 I’ll wait for you to come back.

 And they have it all.
 Anything you want to see out of your

 fake faux window!

-Dreaming of tall palms in the twilight?
-It’s yours.
+Are you dreaming of tall palms in the twilight?
+They’re yours.